-The weekly expenses section is the first page of the financial statement.
+The Gross Weekly Income/Receipts From All Sources is the first page of the financial statement.
 It is critical to be as accurate as possible in disclosing these figures.
 You must remember to include all income from all sources including regular pay from employment, bonuses, capital gains, and any other income.
 It is helpful to review your most recent tax returns to determine if you receive income from other sources, such as dividends or interest.

-If you are a salary employee, you obtain several weeks’ worth of pay stubs from your employer in order to calculate with precision your weekly income and tax deductions.
+If you are a salaried employee, you must obtain several weeks worth of pay stubs from your employer in order to calculate with precision your weekly income and tax deductions.
 You will also need the most recent tax returns to determine your gross income from the prior year, including your W-2 statements, to attach to the last page of your financial statement.

 If you are self-employed, then you must fill out a “Schedule A” to the financial statement to reflect your income from self-employment.
 Schedule A closely tracks Schedule C for self-employment/sole proprietorships on your federal income tax returns.
 It is important that you remember not to include any expenses in Schedule A that you already included in the weekly expenses section of your financial statement.
 That would be “double dipping.”
 Similarly, if you earn rental property income, then you must fill out a “Schedule B” for your financial statement to determine your weekly rental property income.
 Schedule B closely tracks Schedule E on your federal income tax returns.
 Remember, if you derive income from more than one rental property, then you must fill out a Schedule B for each of those properties.

-In preparing the expense section of the financial statement, you should use annual figures where possible in order to calculate the weekly figure most consistent with your historical expenditures.
+In preparing the expense section (Section 6: Weekly Expenses Not Deducted From Pay) of the financial statement, you should use annual figures where possible in order to calculate the weekly figure most consistent with your historical expenditures.
 If you are using only one or two accounts to make purchases, you might consider reviewing the past years’ worth of bank statements to determine your average expenditures for food, utilities and other living expenses.
 There are Apps, which track your finances, set monthly budgets based on your usual bank activity and can be useful in assembling the expense section of your financial statement.
 However, you should always have confirmatory documentation, when possible, for each and every disclosure made in your financial statement.

 In some cases, your spouse may be paying some of your living expenses, but he or she may no longer be living at the same residence.
 Generally, the expenses included in your weekly expense section should only be those that you are currently, personally paying, rather than those paid on your behalf.
 However, in cases where your spouse is still paying some or all of the household expenses, you should still include household expenses in your financial statement, with a footnote explaining who actually is paying that particular expense.
 This will help you analyze many factors, such as whether it is financially realistic for you to remain in your current residence, the amount of support you will require to enable you to stay in your current residence or the realistic living situation you are able to afford with your existing income.
 If you are in the reverse situation, and are paying living expenses for your spouse in addition to your own, you should make sure you include everything that is currently being paid by you.
 To ensure clarity of presentation of your financial picture, it may be prudent to complete two separate expense sections in order to reflect the costs associate with each residence.